Boscotrecase: 19th Century

 On 3 February 1807, Joseph Bonaparte, king of Naples, suppressed all non-mendicant religious orders, which caused the Celestines to abandon the Church of the Annunziatella.
 In 1810, the Terra Vecchia district was annexed to the municipality of Torre Annunziata.
 In that same year, the feudal fief was negated and Joachim Murat took the wooded area away from the three monasteries of Naples, dividing the land and selling it to different families.

-After the unification of Italy, Boscotrecase was plagued by brigands, led by Antonio Cozzolino who was also known as "Pilone".
-The brigands attacks the carriage of Marquis Avitabile, the director of Banco di Napoli.
+After the unification of Italy, Boscotrecase was plagued by brigands, led by Antonio Cozzolino, who was also known as "Pilone".
+The brigands attack the carriage of Marquis Avitabile, the director of Banco di Napoli.
 They extorted 20,000 ducats (equivalent to 70 kg of gold, or 4 million euros at 2023 prices).

 Tourism increased in importance in the 19th century.
 In 1894, Gennaro Matrone designed Strada Matrone, a road that leads to the crater of Vesuvius.
 The building of the road stimulating opening of numerous hotels, restaurants, and campsites.
 Townspeople earned their living by taking tourists in carriages on the road partway up the volcano.
 Other people offered to carry tourists on sedan chairs all the way to the summit.